 The output should look something like:

-As a next step, we will create the file holding directory and assign the ownership:
+- Next, we will create the file-holding directory and assign ownership:

 Finally, add a test file to the directory which will be used when we test everything later on: